 INTRODUCTION

 Uncertainty remains on the ecological necessity to completely backfill canals as a part of marsh restoration efforts.
 This Standard Operating Procedure (SOP) addresses one aspect of this uncertainty; the role of flow in shaping the south Florida landscape.
-It is hypothesized that particulate erosion and transport are key processes required to restore and maintain the ridge and slough patterned landscape (Larsen and Harvey, 2011 and Larsen et al., 2007, 2011 and In Review).
+It is hypothesized that particulate erosion and transport are key processes required to restore and maintain the ridge and slough patterned landscape (Larsen and Harvey, 2011 and Larsen et al., 2007, 2010, 2011).
 When Critical Entrainment Velocity (CEV) values are combined with in situ Acoustic Doppler Velocimeter (ADV) measurements of depth-averaged velocities for different habitat types the spatial and temporal likelihood of particle entrainment can be accurately assessed (Harvey et al. 2009),

 METHOD SUMMARY